tomdu3/beyond400/src/content/posts/django-send-email/index.md

 ---
-title: Sending Emails with Django: A Fun Journey Through SMTP 🚀📧
+title: Sending Emails with Django - A Fun Journey Through SMTP 🚀📧
 published: 2025-05-04
 description: 'Sending emails with Django.
 Using the EmailBackend to send personalized emails.'
 image: 'django_sendmail1.jpeg'